 I enjoy traveling and learning about other places and cultures.
 I have seen most of the United States from our major cities to the middle of nowhere--especially since I completed a cross-country drive from Washington D.C. to San Jose (going through Virginia, Tennessee, Arkansas, Oklahoma, Texas, New Mexico, Arizona, and Nevada) in April 2006.
-I also have been to Fairbanks, Alaska in early 2012 where I had the opportunity to speak at the University of Alaska.
-In addition, I have been to Canada (Calgary), Mexico (Ensenada), The Bahamas (Nassau), and the following several countries in Europe on four separate occasions (fall 1997 and summers 2001, 2002, and 2003): Ireland, Scotland, England, France, Belgium, The Netherlands, Germany, Czech Republic, Austria, Switzerland, Portugal, Spain, and Italy.
+I also have been to Fairbanks, Alaska.
+In addition, I have been to Canada (Calgary), Mexico (Ensenada), The Bahamas (Nassau), and the following several countries in Europe on five separate occasions (fall 1997; summers 2001, 2002, 2003; and winter 2014): Ireland, Scotland, England, France, Belgium, The Netherlands, Germany, Czech Republic, Austria, Switzerland, Portugal, Spain, and Italy.